corbtastik/yolo/BACKLOG.md

 * Add figure to image for caption display.
 * Add center align option for elements.
 * Scrub and implement consistent size and dimension units.
+* Resize lb-images for web, add branding, move to GCS.

 ## Mid-term